willsunnn/porkbun-dns-updater/README.md

 ### via Python

 The script can be run via python.
-It requires the environment variables API_KEY, SECRET_KEY, and DOMAIN, with TTL and SUBDOMAIN being optional parameters.
+It requires the environment variables `API_KEY`, `SECRET_KEY`, and `DOMAIN`.
+Optional parameters are `TTL` and `SUBDOMAINS`. `SUBDOMAINS` is a comma-separated list of subdomains to update (e.g., "www,api,").
+An empty string in the list will update the root domain.
+If `SUBDOMAINS` is not set, it will default to updating the root domain.

 ### via Docker